-

 - Predators include coyotes, red-tailed hawks, American kestrels and rattlesnakes.

 - Takes shelter in small holes and crevices to escape predators.
-May inflate body with air in order to wedge itself tightly into its hiding place.
+May inflate its body with air in order to wedge itself tightly into its hiding place.

 - Diurnal – will emerge from shelter during the day to feed and bask in the sun, but generally remains close to burrow.